How Often Should A HACCP Plan Be Reviewed?

 What could happen if a review does not take place?

-If a significant change is introduced and a review does not take place the food safety procedures that are in place might no longer be effective, increasing the risk of unsafe food reaching the consumer.
+If a significant change is introduced and a review does not take place, the food safety procedures that are in place might no longer be effective, increasing the risk of unsafe food reaching the consumer.
+Staff who have completed train the trainer courses can help ensure that updated procedures are effectively communicated and implemented across the team.
+Additionally, guidance from an environmental health inspector can provide reassurance that all practices comply with current regulations.